 The types of items you serve dictates your choice of dips and additions.
 I always have the fig preserves on mine, I find the sweetness balances the saltiness of the other items.

-7) Charcuterie Board Additions
+7. Easy Charcuterie Board Additions

 Marcona almonds, peanuts, pistachios, hazelnuts, cashews, green and black olives, olive oil, and chocolate bark are just some of the additions you might want to include.